eclipse-ditto/ditto/documentation/src/main/resources/_posts/2018-04-16-connectivity-service.md

 Eclipse Ditto is about providing access to IoT devices via the [digital twin](intro-digitaltwins.html) pattern.
 In order to provide structured APIs for different heterogeneous devices Ditto defines a lightweight JSON based [model](basic-overview.html).

-Devices in the IoT, may them be brownfield devices or newly produced devices, will probably not send their data to the cloud in the structure and [protocol](protocol-overview.html) Ditto requires.
+Devices in the IoT, no matter if brownfield devices or newly produced devices, will probably not send their data to the cloud in the structure and [protocol](protocol-overview.html) Ditto requires.
 They should not need to be aware of something like Ditto running in the cloud mirroring them as digital twins.